 The names for functions in the software are common terms in English, but the name for the equivalent function in the French depends on the software and can lead confusing and unclear terms.
-We will provide the English term in quotation marks alongside the French translation.
 If you plan to use the translated documents, it's your responsibility to know what these mean in your software ahead of the competition.
+These terms are known to vary in translation, however there may be more: